bacalhau-project/bacalhau/docs/examples/molecular-dynamics/BIDS/index.md

 * `bacalhau docker run`: call to bacalhau

-* `-v QmaNyzSpJCt1gMCQLd3QugihY6HzdYmA8QMEa45LDBbVPz:/data`: mount the CID of the dataset that is uploaded to IPFS and mount it to a folder called data on the container
+* `-i ipfs://QmaNyzSpJCt1gMCQLd3QugihY6HzdYmA8QMEa45LDBbVPz:/data`: mount the CID of the dataset that is uploaded to IPFS and mount it to a folder called data on the container

 * `nipreps/mriqc:latest`: the name and the tag of the docker image we are using